aya49/202105_sfu_cmpt_127/README.md

 The internet is your friend, we encourage you to search up solutions for whatever problems you may be having.
 We almost never code from scratch, we almost always have a reference; so please do use the examples in class and search up your questions online!

 We all feel anxious learning something new at first.
-Believe in your self, and always remember, practice makes perfect :)
+Believe in your self, and always remember, practice makes perfect.